 Kirk Whalum on HR* Tenor 8 mouthpiece

-“Thank you for the great mouthpiece!
+“Thank you for creating such a great mouthpiece!
 Really loving it — kind of a new lease on playing!”

 Kirk Whalum Biography